1. Proposed List of Standards for Boys, public relations files, circa 1974

 Statement by Dr. Rochford:

 In 1979 I served as a teacher's assistant for a boy's ashram at the Los Angeles gurukula.
 In 1989, thinking about the young boys who I often took to the park and beach, I began an investigation of ISKCON's second generation.
 I began by interviewing seventy first-generation parents in four ISKCON communities in the U.S. Over the past eight years I have also interviewed dozens of second generation youth about their experiences in the gurukula.
 In 1992-93 I conducted a non-random survey of second generation youth in North America.
-I have also attended four gurukula reunions in Los Angeles and at New Vrindaban, and have served as a member of ISKCON's North American Board of Education. (from Rochford, 1998)
+I have also attended four gurukula reunions in Los Angeles and at New Vrindaban, and have served as a member of ISKCON's North American Board of Education.
+(Click here to read Rochford, 1988)

 back to timeline

 The Krishna children was a very good cover indeed.
 There is not a North American alive who has spent any time in a big city and has not seen the funnily dressed bald men chanting and banging tambourines while dancing down the sidewalk.
 Most would like to learn more about them, especially about their children and what kind of upbringing they are receiving. - Helen L. Connors, Sooke, B.C., Canada (Life magazine, Dec.
 1981)